PhanHuuHieu/meanstack/README.md

 ## Description

 This application was created to highlight common methods used in MEAN Stack.
 It is meant for beginners or those interested in learning about the MEAN Stack infrastructure.
-MEAN Stack App is based on a RESTful API and MVC.
+MEAN Stack App is based on a Restful API and MVC.

 ## Installation